The Quince Carry-On Hard Shell Suitcase: a Fine Alternative to Away

 The Quince 24” check-in suitcase is a smart piece of luggage.
 I used it to pack for Dan, me and our infant daughter when we flew to Halifax, Canada (great place to travel, by the way).
 Sure, we packed light, but everything did fit, in our packing cubes.
 Just like with the carry-on Quince suitcase, I appreciated the compression panel on the right side, and the mesh pocket with a zipper on the left.

-The check-in piece of luggage has all he same great features, from the lightweight build (it weighs 8.8 lbs only) to the durable 360° spinner wheels and a TSA combination lock.
+The check-in hard shell luggage has all he same great features, from the lightweight build (it weighs 8.8 lbs only) to the durable 360° spinner wheels and a TSA combination lock.
 Best of all, it’ll save you quite a bit of money when comparing it to the similarly-sized suitcase from Away, which currently clocks in at $385 and might even cost you $725 if you opted for the aluminum version.

 Is the Quince suitcase a good investment?

-And if you’re like me, you want your suitcase to look good and feel good, so it seems like a win-win.
+If you’re like me, you want your suitcase to look good and feel good, so it seems like a win-win.
 Both carry-on sizes are compliant with domestic as well as foreign airline dimension requirements, so unless you are forced into gate check, you should be fine.

 If you’re looking to size up and purchase a suitcase for checking into a flight (or just using on a road trip), Quince makes a 24” suitcase that comes in the same colors and has the same features as the carry-ons.
 It holds 9-12 outfits rather than 6-9, for the 21” carry-on.

 I think this suitcase, in whichever size you please, is a good investment if you’re looking for affordable and attractive suitcases for travel.
-I wish I had known about the Quince hardshell suitcase sooner, and I’m pretty sure I got it in the first weeks of its release.
+I wish I had known about the Quince hard shell suitcase sooner, and I’m pretty sure I got it in the first weeks of its release.

 You may also like